Why Chinese zodiac signs are different depending on the region...

-According to our experience many of the original Chinese domestic pigs have long black hair.
+The original domestic Chinese pigs have often have long hair and are black.
 See why this might have become the "Year of the Boar" in some translations?

 In fact, western languages

-have specific names for several of the above animals while the Chinese language does not, is the main cause for the inaccurate
+usually have specific names for most of above animals, while the Chinese language does not/ This is probably the main cause for the different

 meaning attributed to these characters in the mind of Chinese